Run-and-tumble particle in one-dimensional confining potential: Steady state, relaxation and first passage properties: Conclusion

 To summarise, we have studied the static and dynamics of a run and tumble particle (RTP) in one-dimension in presence of an external confining potential of the type $V(x) = \alpha \, |x|^p$, with $p>0$. {We showed that the stationary probability density $P(x)$ has a rich behavior in the $(p, \alpha)$-plane.
 For $p>1$, the distribution has a finite support in $[x_-,x_+]$ and there is an interesting shape transition in the $(p, \alpha)$-plane across a critical line $\alpha_c(p)$.
 For $\alpha > \alpha_c(p)$, the distribution $P(x)$ diverges at $x_\pm$, characteristic of an active-like phase while for $\alpha < \alpha_c(p)$, $P(x)$ vanishes at $x_\pm$ corresponding to a passive-like phase.} On the marginal line $p=1$, there is an additional transition as a function of $\alpha$: for $\alpha < \alpha_c = v_0$, the stationary distribution $P(x)$ is a symmetric exponential, while for $\alpha \geq \alpha_c = v_0$, the stationary distribution collapses to a delta function at the origin, $P(x) = \delta(x)$.
 Furthermore, for $0<p<1$ and all $\alpha > 0$, the stationary state is again a delta function $P(x) = \delta(x)$.
-These results are summarised in the phase diagram in Fig. \ref{Fig_Ph_Diag}.
-In addition, for the harmonic case $p=2$, we have obtained exact results for the relaxation to the stationary state and also the probability of the first-passage time to the origin.
-As an example of one non-harmonic case, we have also computed the relaxation and the first-passage properties for the potential $V(x) = \alpha \, |x|$.
+These results are summarised in the phase diagram in Fig. \ref{Fig_Ph_Diag}. {In addition, for the harmonic case $p=2$, we have obtained exact results for the relaxation to the stationary state and also the probability of the first-passage time to the origin.
+There is another exactly solvable case for the relaxation as well as the first passage properties.
+This corresponds to the marginal case $p=1$, i.e., the active particle moving in a potential $V(x) = \alpha \, |x|$.
+The first-passage properties of this model to {an absorbing boundary at an arbitrary position $a$} turns out to be extremely interesting.
+These results will be reported in a forthcoming publication. }